-Will the FIF also fund activities related to One Health (intersection between human health, animal health and environment)?
+Will the Pandemic Fund also finance activities related to One Health (intersection between human health, animal health, and environment)?

-Yes, activities related to One Health, which recognize that human and animal health are interdependent and bound to the health of the ecosystems they share, will be eligible for financing from the FIF.
+Yes, activities related to One Health, which recognize that human and animal health are interdependent and bound to the health of the ecosystems they share, are eligible for financing from the Pandemic Fund.
 A multi-sectoral One Health approach is central to the prevention of public health risks.

-Will the FIF also fund activities related to Antimicrobial Resistance?
+Will the Pandemic Fund also fund activities related to Antimicrobial Resistance?

-Yes, activities related to Antimicrobial Resistance (AMR) will be eligible for financing from the FIF.
-Pandemic prevention and preparedness decrease the risk of infections and therefore pressure for AMR.
-At the same time, decreases of AMR reduce the risk of infectious outbreaks.
+Yes, activities related to Antimicrobial Resistance (AMR) are eligible for financing from the Pandemic Fund.
+Investments in pandemic prevention and preparedness decrease the risk of infections and therefore the risk of AMR.

-The private sector plays an important role in strengthening countries’ PPR capacity.
-The FIF accepts contributions from the private sector.
+The private sector plays an important role in strengthening countries’ pandemic PPR capacity.
+The Pandemic Fund accepts contributions from the private sector.
 Furthermore, it can support the private sector’s efforts in PPR through the private sector arms of MDBs.

-Will the FIF cover payments to companies to reserve manufacturing capacity for vaccines/ treatments/ tests?
+Will the Pandemic Fund cover payments to companies to reserve manufacturing capacity for vaccines/ treatments/ tests?

-The FIF could potentially support “the development, procurement and deployment of countermeasures and essential medical supplies.”
-As outlined in the FIF white paper final decisions on funding allocations will be made by the decision-making members on the FIF’s governing board, informed by the technical advisory panel.
+The Pandemic Fund could potentially support “the development, procurement and deployment of countermeasures and essential medical supplies.”
+Final decisions on funding allocations will be made by the Pandemic Fund’s Governing Board, informed by the Technical Advisory Panel.